ADBeta/psx-comBINe/README.md

 checking
 stored in the binFile vector ready for append and dump.
 * 0.4.3 - Moved some variables and types to common.h
-* 0.4.4 - Updated TeFiEd package to be up to date with main.
 * 0.4.5 - Included boost in make and src files.
 * 0.5.5 - Implimented filesystem managment and file creation
 * 0.6.5 - Added error message system
+* 0.7.5 - Added continue prompting function.

 ## Licence
 This software is under the GPL (GPL3.0), please see LICENCE for information